amitmc1/amitmc1.github.io/_pages/about.md

 </ul>

 ## Contacting Me
-I am more than happy to chat with colleagues and students who share an interest in this work.
+I am always happy to chat with colleagues and students who share an interest in this work.
 If you would like to learn more, collaborate, or seek guidance on related topics, please feel free to contact me by email or connect with me on LinkedIn.